Information for applicants

 What types of items can be found in the Seeding Labs inventory?

 Our inventory consists of new and gently-used surplus equipment provided by our equipment donors.
+We accept instruments, glassware, and consumables that are commonly used in biology and chemistry labs.

 We do not solicit and rarely or never accept: